muriloapparecido/portfolio-website/README.md

 The website currently includes details about:
 1. **University of Michigan GymPal**: A mobile app to connect students with workout partners based on gym location, workout preferences, and fitness goals.
 2. **Blackjack Simulator**: A Python-based blackjack game simulation with plans to evolve into a full-fledged web-based game.
+3. **Finance Tracker**: A tool designed to help users manage personal budgets, track expenses, and analyze spending habits.

 As I gain more experience and expertise in web development, I will continuously update and improve this site to better reflect my skills, projects, and design ideas.